 It was the seventh consecutive year that Arsenal exited the Champions League at the round-of-16 stage, but this was the worst of the lot: the perennial Bundesliga champions thrashed Wenger’s men 5-1 in Bavaria before coming from behind to register the same scoreline at the Emirates.

 But what became of Arsenal’s last Champions League side?
 Plenty’s changed since then, and not just in the dugout.
-Here’s what the rest of that side are doing today.
+We’ve taken stock of what the rest of that side are doing today.

 Having caught the eye with a series of impressive performances between the sticks during Colombia’s run to the World Cup quarter-finals, Ospina joined Arsenal in a £3million deal from Nice.

 He spent five years on the club’s books, but struggled to stake a first-team place behind Petr Cech, although he was Wenger’s preferred option in Europe during the 2016-17 campaign.

 After the arrival of Bernd Leno in the summer of 2018, the goalkeeper joined Napoli on loan and signed a permanent deal a year later.
 He was a squad option for the Serie A outfit, in and out of contention under Carlo Ancelotti, Gennaro Gattuso and Luciano Spalletti.

 Nowadays the Colombian is turning out alongside Cristiano Ronaldo for Saudi Pro League side Al Nassr.
 He joined last summer and had a head start on all the superstar names that followed in 2023.

 A fashion icon, a vegan and an aggravator of dads everywhere, Bellerin has had his ups and downs – in part due to injuries – since he started to break through at Arsenal back in 2014.

 The full-back fell down the pecking order under Arteta and went out on loan to Real Betis in a bid to revive his career and make his father happy.